Introduction: Redecorating Your Rental RV

-After twelve years of attending the Burning Man festival, a temporary community of 50,000 people and thousands of rental Recreational Vehicles, we've discovered a few ways to turn your rented motel room into a space for personal expression.
+After sixteen years of attending the Burning Man festival, a temporary community of 70,000 people and thousands of rental Recreational Vehicles, we've discovered a few ways to turn your rented motel room into a space for personal expression.
 Without damaging your rental!
 Nothing spells "Sad" like a standard issue RV home when settling in for the night, or day.
 It doesn't take long to create, and your plentiful guests will greatly appreciate a comfortable, colorful oasis in the desert.

 Ok, I lied... "s a d" spells "Sad".
 So don't be sad: take a few easy hours to make your home a home!

-Step 1: Starting from Scratch
+Step 1: Starting From Scratch

 Front and Back views inside a typical rental RV.